 Enjoy Time at Home & Get Ready for When we can Travel Again

 In the meantime, I am going to be ready for when I can travel again.
 I am going to enjoy the time I have with my family.
 Also continue to try to live each day to its fullest.
-Mike and I have house projects and organization we are working hard to get done.
+My husband and I have house projects and organization we are working hard to get done.
 We are playing baseball and other out door games with the kids.
 We are enjoying some time in our hot tub- a treat for the kids.

 Exploring From Home